ant-cantu/PetGPT/README.md

 # PetGPT
-A desktop pet companion powered by OpenAI with AI LLM capabilities.
+A desktop pet companion powered by OpenAI with LLM capabilities.